stievie/ABx/BUILD.md

 # Windows

 Visual Studio 2017 required.
 Open `.sln` files and build.
+There are `.sln` files in `absall` and in the directories of the projects.

-Didn't try with Visual Studio 2019 tools chain yet.
+I use Visual Studio 2019 as IDE with the Visual Studio 2017 tools chain.
+I didn't try the Visual Studio 2019 tools chain yet.

 # Linux